The Best Laser Printer for Foiling

 Toner foiling has become an extremely popular print method but with it comes a host of difficulties.
-Foil application is a speciality printing process where metallic or pigmented foil is applied to a printed page via a heated die leaving the desired effect on the surface it was applied to.
+Foil printing is a speciality printing process where metallic or pigmented foil is applied to a printed page via a heated die leaving the desired effect on the surface it was applied to.
 Metallic foils in colours such as gold and silver are most commonly used as it leaves a quite striking design that a lot of people look for in wedding stationery, invitations etc. The metallic foils shiny and radiant finish leaves a big visual impact.

 The Difficulties of Laser Printing and Foiling and How It Works

 The process consists of printing out a design onto your chosen media then passing the page with foil placed over the required areas through a hot foiler/laminator.
 The process of applying heat to it causes the toner to re-melt and become tacky, which in turn causes the foil to adhere to it.
 Once you peel the foil sheet away, the areas covered in toner now have a foil finish.

 The process itself can be fairly labour-intensive and can not only require multiple attempts but can also be a costly process.
 Also bear in mind that A4 laser mono printers generally cannot print onto cardstock thicker than 220 gsm, with the one exception being an OKI machine at 256gsm, which we wouldn’t advice using for this type of printing process.
 The other factor to consider is also the effectiveness of toner for the foiling process.
 The majority of new printers use a polymerised toner that results in a nice, crisp and shiny output but doesn’t tend to lend itself to the foiling process.